pretix/pretix-docs/docs/guides/seating.md

 In order to move the view around, hold the `Ctrl` key, click the layout, and move your mouse.

-In order to edit an existing element, click "Select rows or shapes" in the top bar.
+In order to edit an existing element, click the :btn-icon:fa3-mouse-pointer:: select rows or shapes button in the top bar.
-If you want to select individual seats, click "Select seats" instead.
+If you want to select individual seats, click the :btn-icon:i-tool-seatselect:: select seats button instead.
 Click the element.
 If you want to select multiple elements, hold the `Shift` key while clicking them.
 Alternatively, hold the left mouse button and move the mouse to draw a selection rectangle around them.